David Dunbar Buick: Career

-Buick quit school and worked for a company which made plumbing goods.
+Buick worked for a company that made plumbing goods.
 When the company ran into trouble in 1882, he and a partner purchased it.
 At this time, Buick began to show his promise as an inventor, producing many innovations including a lawn sprinkler and a method for permanently coating cast iron with vitreous enamel which allowed the production of "white" bathtubs at lower cost; this method is still in use for enameling cast iron baths, though the market for such tubs has declined.
 With the combination of Buick's innovation and his partner's sound business management, the company became quite successful.